Joan Hartley

+Biography

-A resident of Middlebury, she represents a large part of Waterbury, the northern part of Naugatuck and the northeastern part Middlebury.
+A long time resident of Waterbury, she represents a large part of Waterbury, the northern part of Naugatuck and the northeastern part Middlebury.
 Hartley was born in Waterbury and graduated from Elms College and received a M.A. from Trinity College.
 Prior to being elected to the Senate, Hartley served as a Connecticut state representative representing the 73rd District from 1984 to 2000.

 Hartley is generally considered one of the most conservative members of the Democratic caucus.
 She voted against redefining marriage as the legal union of two persons, guaranteeing equal protection under the law for same-sex couples.
 In 2011, Hartley and Paul Doyle were the only two Democrats to vote against transgender rights legislation.

 In December 2008, Hartley was removed as the Chairwoman of the Higher Education Committee.

 In 2008, Hartley was one of three Democrats who supported Rell's proposal for a Three Strikes Law against career violent criminals.
 In 2009, Hartley was the only Democrat in the State Senate that did not vote to override Rell's veto of the Healthcare Partnership bill, thereby preventing the bill from becoming law.